-Is Social Commerce the Right Approach for Your Small Business?
+Is Social Commerce the Right Approach for Small Businesses?

 I

 This topic will cover social commerce and why small businesses should (or shouldn’t) consider it.
 It’ll also delve into various social commerce platforms and their benefits for small businesses.
-Additionally, it’ll share a few statistics to keep in mind.
+Additionally, it’ll share a few statistics on the state of social commerce in different parts of the world to keep in mind.

 What Is Social Commerce?